nodejs/nodejs.org/pages/en/learn/command-line/how-to-read-environment-variables-from-nodejs.md

 In the same way you can access any custom environment variable you set.

-> You can also run your js file with `node -r dotenv/config index.js` command if you don't want to import the package in your code.

 Node.js 20 introduced **experimental** [support for .env files](https://nodejs.org/dist/latest-v20.x/docs/api/cli.html#--env-fileconfig).

 Now, you can use the `--env-file` flag to specify an environment file when running your Node.js application.
 Here's an example `.env` file and how to access its variables using `process.env`.